Dans-labs/dariah/docs/Technology/React.md

-        If such a selector is called repeatedly with the same arguments, it will fetch the computed result from its cache the second time it is called annd then onwards.
+        If such a selector is called repeatedly with the same arguments, it will fetch the computed result from its cache the second time it is called and then onwards.

         We use this library only to implement a function that [combines selectors](../Client/Lib.md#utils)